MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/supported-kubernetes-versions.md

 ms.author: mabrigg
 ms.lastreviewed: 1/14/2022
 ms.reviewer: mikek
+#intent:
+#keyword: Kubernetes versioning Semantic Versioning
 ---

 # Supported Kubernetes versions in Azure Kubernetes Service (AKS on Azure Stack HCI)

 The Kubernetes community releases minor versions roughly every three months.
-Recently, the Kubernetes community has [increased the support window for each version from 9 months to 12 months](https://kubernetes.io/blog/2020/08/31/kubernetes-1-19-feature-one-year-support/), starting with version 1.19.
+Recently, the Kubernetes community has [increased the support window for each version from nine months to 12 months](https://kubernetes.io/blog/2020/08/31/kubernetes-1-19-feature-one-year-support/), starting with version 1.19.

 Minor version releases include new features and improvements.
 Patch releases are more frequent (sometimes weekly) and are intended for critical bug fixes within a minor version.
 Patch releases include fixes for security vulnerabilities or major bugs.